RobotLeopard86/Jaguar/docs/spec.md

 3. The contents of substreams are not considered a part of the value tree of the containing stream; that is, they must be accessed separately

 4. Skipping an object during parsing requires traversing the tree and skipping each field individually, as there is no set size.
-By contrasts, substreams are embedded identically to byte buffers, allowing them to be skipped in O(1) time.
+By contrast, substreams are embedded identically to byte buffers, allowing them to be skipped in O(1) time.

 It is advised that decoders do not automatically parse substreams during parsing of the main stream; they should wait until the substream is requested.
 However, this is not a hard requirement.